froboy/yusaopeny_docs/content/en/docs/development/AddThis.md

 # How to configure AddThis

-Open Y AddThis module allow you easy add Social icons to any node.
+Y USA Open Y AddThis module allow you easy add Social icons to any node.

 1. Go to `http://www.addthis.com` and create your account and get public id.